Voree plates: Script used on the plates

 The Voree plates are written in an unknown alphabet.
 Strang authored a personal diary during his youth, parts of which were written in a secret code which was not deciphered until over one hundred years later by his grandson.
 Comparison of the script used in the coded portions of Strang's diary and the script used on the Voree plates shows remarkable similarities between the two.

 Keith Thompson alleges that the text on the plates matches Strang's published translation.
 Although he did not identify the values of specific characters, he claimed to have shown how words such as "and", "in", and "are" appear in multiple places.
 According to a Strangite website, Derek J. Masson, a non-Mormon scholar, reportedly argued in an unpublished 1977 paper that Strang's translation was sound.
-This same site alleges that a second scholar, Robert Madison, concluded in 1990 that the text on the plates appears to represent a genuine, albeit unknown, language, and that Strang's translation appeared to be "a superb (if poetic) rendition of that text into English."
+This same site alleges that a second scholar, Robert B. Madison, concluded in 1990 that the text on the plates appears to represent a genuine, albeit unknown, language, and that Strang's translation appeared to be "a superb (if poetic) rendition of that text into English."

 Independent scholarly assessment of Masson's and Madison's conclusions does not exist.